truar/developer-blog/content/articles/deploying-an-app-in-gcp-part1.md

             cpu: 1000m
             memory: 256Mi
 ```
-> * `cpu`: we allocate the equivalence of 1 CPU to our service.
-[Read more here](https://cloud.google.com/run/docs/configuring/cpu)
+> * `cpu`: We allocate the equivalence of 1 CPU to our service.
+[Read more here](https://cloud.google.com/run/docs/configuring/cpu).
-> * `memory`: we allocate 256Mi to the container.
+> * `memory`: We allocate 256Mi to the container.
 Please consider this carefully, as your container can run out of memory on production.
-[Read more here](https://cloud.google.com/run/docs/configuring/memory-limits)
+[Read more here](https://cloud.google.com/run/docs/configuring/memory-limits).

 ```yaml
   traffic:
     - percent: 100
       latestRevision: true
 ```
-> * At each revision, the new one takes 100% of the incoming traffic
+> * At each revision, the new one takes 100% of the incoming traffic.

 ## Deploy to Cloud Run
 Now we are all setup, let's deploy our first revision, and make it public.

-1. Enable the Cloud Run API
+1. Enable the Cloud Run API.
 ```shell script
 gcloud services enable run.googleapis.com
 ```